What is Journey-Aware Bidding in Google Ads?

 Do not judge Journey-Aware Bidding only by short-term CPL.
 A model designed around the full journey needs a readout that includes speed, quality, and downstream conversion rate.

 The best scoreboard connects platform efficiency with sales acceptance.
 If CPL improves but SQL rate collapses, the account is not getting smarter; it is just buying cheaper noise.
+For causal readouts, pair the launch with Google Ads Conversion Lift and the Conversion Lift study requirements checklist.

 Official Source